Krishnaunni-ops/ReverieSystems_week4_todoApp/README.md

 ## Getting Started

 1. Clone or download this repository.
-2. Open `index.html` in any modern web browser.
+2. Open the project using visual studio code
+3. Add the server extension to the application
+4. Right click on `index.html` and run with Liver server.
-3. Start adding, completing, and deleting tasks.
+5. Start adding, completing, and deleting tasks.
-4. Use the theme toggle button at the top right to switch themes.
+6. Use the theme toggle button at the top right to switch themes.

 ## Future Improvements